 At the same time there is an evolution in sensors and observation technology, which makes it possible to measure new sea state parameters for future monitoring, for example foam properties using passive radiometers such as SMOS.
-Also number of other sea state parameters are also important for climate research, such as the sea state bias in altimeter data or the directional slope variance tensor for sunglint in ocean color images.
+Also a number of other sea state parameters are important for climate research, such as the sea state bias in altimeter data or the directional slope variance tensor for sunglint in ocean color images.
 There is thus a general need for a consistent estimate of all these variables.

 The present document, guided by user input, is strongly focused on usual sea state variables and their long term variability and evolution, still keeping an eye on the other uses of wave data.
-The biggest headlines about sea states have been associated with publications on trends (Young et al. 2011) that do not always agree with modeled trends with more regions experiencing a reduction in Hs (e.g. Hemer et al. 2013), although this is particularly complex where tropical storms dominate the extremes.
+The biggest headlines about sea states have been associated with publications on observed trends (Young et al. 2011) that do not always agree with modeled trends in some regions such as in the North Pacific (e.g. Semedo et al., 2010), although this is particularly complex where tropical storms dominate the extremes.
 One of the goals in wave climate research is to better understand the natural variability of sea states and better define the statistics of the extremes (which are so important for engineering design application and natural hazard mitigation) in a context of global change with positive and negative drifts.
 And even where the wave height trends may be negative, defining uncertainties is critical for the understanding of total sea level changes.